vbortone/Classic-Games/advanced/START-HERE.md

 - Playable at `/`
 - Bot uses **Minimax** and never loses
 - Session scoreboard persists across rematches (in-memory session only)

+## Closing: Ideate Enhancements with Cursor
+When your acceptance criteria are green, take 5–10 minutes to brainstorm **stretch features**.

+Use one or more of these prompts in Cursor:
+- *“Suggest 10 practical feature improvements for this project, grouped by effort (S/M/L).
+Explain the user benefit of each.”*
+- *“Identify weak spots in the current design and propose refactors that improve testability or clarity.”*
+- *“Pick one Small feature and draft a task checklist with acceptance tests.
+Then implement it.”*
+- *“Write a short README ‘What I’d Do Next’ section summarizing potential upgrades.”*